-Below you will find a brief overview of rollover crashes, how they occur and examples of common types of harm that can result from these incidents.
-You will also find information regarding the types of damages that can be pursued and recovered by someone who was wrongfully harmed in a rollover accident.
-Anyone who has suffered in this regard needs to obtain the help of experienced San Diego personal injury lawyers as soon as possible.
+Below you will find a brief overview of the issues that relate to what are known as intentional torts in California.
+You will also find information regarding the types of damages that can be recovered by someone who has been intentionally harmed.
+Anyone who has suffered in this manner needs to obtain the help of experienced San Diego personal injury lawyers as soon as possible.

 Intentional Torts in California – A Brief Overview

 There are many different types of conduct that would be considered intentional torts in California.
 One of the most common is battery.
 Battery is defined by the law as any unwanted or uninvited physical contact with another person that leads to injuries suffered by a plaintiff in a lawsuit.
 There are other intentional torts as well including assault, sexual battery and false imprisonment.

 California personal injury lawsuits that are filed after someone has committed an intentional tort are somewhat similar to negligence cases in that the injured plaintiff must prove that the defendant acted in the manner alleged, that this conduct caused the injuries suffered and that the plaintiff suffered actual damages as a result of these actions.